Return to search results.

 - FA demonstrated by a positive test for increased sensitivity to chromosomal breakage with mitomycin C or diepoxybutane performed by a Clinical Laboratory Improvement Amendments (CLIA) or College of American Pathologists (CAP) approved laboratory

-- FA complementation group A as determined by somatic cell hybrids, molecular characterization, western blot analysis, or acquisition of mitomycin C resistance after in vitro lentiviral transduction with a vector bearing the cDNA for Fanconi complementation group A
+- FA complementation group A as determined by somatic cell hybrids, molecular characterization, western blot analysis, or acquisition of mitomycin C resistance after in vitro lentiviral transduction with a vector bearing the complementary deoxyribonucleic acid (cDNA) for Fanconi complementation group A

 - Bone marrow analysis demonstrating normal cytogenetics, and no more than 5% of cells with a single clonal abnormality by fluorescence in situ hybridization (FISH) for myelodysplastic syndrome (MDS) panel within 3 months of stem cell collection